pete-buwembo/monopoly-masters/README.md

 7. Enter "$ ls" to see the test files
 8. Enter "$ pytest --emoji" to run pytest

 Pytest results: 15 failed and 15 passed

+Run pytest coverage by:
+1. Install pytest coverage by "$ pip install pytest-cov"
+2. Once installed, run coverage by entering "coverage run -m pytest"
+3. When the pytest result shows, enter "coverage report" to determine coverage

+Pytest coverage is 100%